cunybpl/nycet_pnp/src/content/guides/plants/water-cooled-chilled-water-plant.md

 ## General Overview

-A water-cooled chilled water plant consists of a water-cooled chiller system, a condenser water loop system and a chilled water loop system operating to meet cooling demand in a facility.
+A water-cooled chilled water plant consists of a water-cooled chiller system, a condenser water loop system and a chilled water loop system operating together to meet cooling demand in a facility.
 If a waterside economizer is implemented in the facility, the chilled water plant includes a waterside economizer system as well.

 <a href="/images/plants/water-cooled-chilled-water-plant/2024_0409_WCCW plant_figure 1 updated.jpg">
     <figure class="figure mb-0 mt-3">